aurorasmiles/WorldGuardDocs/source/developer/dependency.rst

 API Versions
 ============

-Within major versions (5.x, 6.x), WorldGuard's API is extremely stable.
+Within major versions (5.x, 6.x, 7.x), WorldGuard's API is extremely stable.
 Deprecation tends to occur over a period of at least 3 months, but more typically over at 6 months.

-Currently, we recommend that you use some recent version of 6.x.
-The API had a partial overhaul in 6.x to fix some long-standing problems without breaking a significant amount of backwards compatibility.
+Currently, we recommend that you use some recent version of 7.x.
+The API had a partial overhaul in 6.x to fix some long-standing problems without breaking a significant amount of backwards compatibility, with more changes occurring in 7.x.

 Build Script Dependency
 =======================